Armoured Division No. 1 "Brunete": 1981 attempted coup

 The Brunete Division had an important role in the conspirators' plans for the 1981 Spanish coup d'état attempt (the so-called "23-F"), which occurred on February 23, 1981.
 At that time, it was made up of 13,000 troops with abundant vehicles and war material, and its commanding general was Major General José Juste Fernández.
 Prior to this, there was the General of Division Luis Torres Rojas (at that time, military governor of La Coruña, in the VIII Military Region) and previously before then Captain General of the III Military Region, Jaime Milans del Bosch.
 Both were military officers heavily involved in the conspiracy and with a long conspiratorial past.
-Important officers of the division, such as José Ignacio San Martín (chief of the division's General Staff) and Ricardo Pardo Zancada were fully in favor of the coup d'état and were active conspirators.
+Important officers of the division, such as José Ignacio San Martín (chief of the division's General Staff) and Ricardo Pardo Zancada were fully in favour of the coup d'état and were active conspirators.
 During an official reception on November 18, 1980, Colonel José Ignacio San Martín had commented to the king Juan Carlos I that "in the division they were" pissed off, very pissed off "with the situation in the country."

 By the afternoon of February 23, the Brunete commanders had received orders to place troops in Madrid "at the service of Spain and in the name of the King."
 They had been assigned the following positions: the Carrera de San Jerónimo, the Retiro Park, the Isabel II canal, the Campo del Moro (adjacent to the Palacio de Oriente) and the main media, especially Radio Televisión Española.
 Torres Rojas rushed back from La Coruña to try to take command of the division and get it involved in the coup, but did not succeed.
-And the Brunete troops did not reach those places thanks to the orders of the Captain General of Madrid, Lieutenant General Quintana Lacaci, who contained the commanders of the units that were already leaving.
+The Brunete troops did not reach those sites because of the orders of the Captain General of Madrid, Lieutenant General Quintana Lacaci, who contained the commanders of the units that were already leaving.
 Much later, the divisional commander, Major General Juste, realizing that the King had not ordered any movement of troops (contrary to what the conspirators had announced), also ordered any action to be stopped.
 However, the hesitant attitude of General Juste in the first few moments earned him dismissal a few months later.

 Post Cold War

 The division was reorganised and reduced after the end of the Cold War, under the NORTE plan.
-It was finally dissolved in 2006.
+It was dissolved in 2006.